golioth/developer-training/website/docs/golioth-exploration/02-device-interaction/04-remote-logging.md

 ![Golioth Remote Logging](./assets/remote-logging.jpg)

-## LightDB State page overview
+## Logs page overview

 On this page you can view the following information:

 * `Timestamp`: Time/Date at which the log was received
-* `Level`: standardized log level for this message (Error, Warning, Info, Debug)
+* `Level`: Standardized log level for this message (Error, Warning, Info, Debug)
-* `Module`: the C file (or one of a group of C files) that generated the log message
+* `Module`: The C file (or one of a group of C files) that generated the log message
-* `Message`: the payload your code generated for this log
+* `Message`: The payload your code generated for this log
-* Time selector: historic logs can be access by choosing time/date from the time selection box
+* Time selector: Historic logs can be accessed by choosing time/date from the time selection box
-* Log level selector: filter messages shown by log level
+* Log level selector: Filter messages by log level
-* Search tools: search by message/metadata or module
+* Search tools: Search by message/metadata or module
-* Refresh tools: both manual and automatic refresh buttons are available for updating the logs being displayed
+* Refresh tools: Both manual and automatic refresh buttons are available for updating the logs being displayed

 :::tip Controlling Log Traffic